Rules of Engagement (film): Plot

 An epilogue reveals that Sokal was found guilty of destroying evidence and Mourain of perjury, both losing their jobs, while Childers retired honorably.

 Cast

 In addition, Baoan Coleman portrays retired NVA Colonel Binh Le Cao, while G. Gordon Liddy has a cameo as a talk show host.
+This was also one of the last movie roles that David Graf played before dying from a heart attack the following year.

 Production

 Development

-The script was based on an original screenplay by James Webb, who developed it alongside producer Scott Rudin, with Sylvester Stallone in talks to star in the film.William Friedkin was hired to direct, but had trouble collaborating with Webb on script rewrites.
-Rudin passed the project over to Richard Zanuck, who then hired Stephen Gaghan to work on the screenplay.
+The script was based on an original screenplay by future U.S. senator James Webb.
+It had previously been in development at Universal Pictures for about ten years before being acquired by Paramount Pictures, where the script was further developed under producer Scott Rudin, with Sylvester Stallone in talks to star in the film.
+William Friedkin was hired to direct, but had trouble collaborating with Webb on script rewrites.
+Rudin passed the project over to Richard Zanuck, who then hired Stephen Gaghan to rewrite the screenplay.
+Gaghan dived into the project, reading Tim O'Brien's novels "The Things They Carried" and "Going After Cacciato", and watching the 1957 film "Paths of Glory".
 Webb hated Gaghan's work and frustrated the filmmaker's attempts to receive cooperation from the Department of Defense, which was eventually obtained nonetheless.

 Filming

-Location shooting took place in Morocco, Nokesville, Virginia, Warrenton, Virginia (military base scenes), Hunting Island, South Carolina (Vietnam scenes), and Mount Washington, Virginia (Gen. Hodges' estate scenes).
+Location shooting took place in Ouarzazate, Morocco, Nokesville, Virginia, Warrenton, Virginia (military base scenes), Hunting Island, South Carolina (Vietnam scenes), and Mount Washington, Virginia (Gen. Hodges' estate scenes).

+The film was assisted in its production by the United States Department of Defense and the United States Marine Corps.